puppetlabs/dellemc-powerstore/README.md

 ### Using Idempotent Puppet Resource Types

 Tasks are an imperative way to query or manipulate state.
-In addition, the `dellemc-powerstore` module offers Puppet resource types which offer an idempotent way of managing the devices's desired state.
+In addition, the `dellemc-powerstore` module offers Puppet resource types which offer a declarative and idempotent way of managing the device's desired state.

 Example of managing a volume called `my_volume` and ensuring it is created if it does not exist: